aa-ross/aa-ross.github.io/about.md

 <img class="col one right" src="/img/prof_pic.jpg">

 <br/>
 I recently graduated from The State University of New York at Albany with a Bachelor's Degree in Computer Science.
-(I also have one in Psychology.)<br>
+(I also have one in Psychology.)<br>As a student and a freelancer, I've had the chance to develop both web- and cloud-based applications, as well as design responsive websites using tools like Bootstrap and Bulma.<br>

-I've worked with:
+I like working with:

 <ul>
 	<li>Java</li>